LiTGde/Spectran/README.md

 <!-- badges: end -->

-LiTG Spectran is a tool to analyse light spectra for visual and non-visual (so-called melanopic) needs, wrapped up in a Shiny App.
-Spectran allows for the import of spectra in various csv forms but also provides a wide range of example spectra and even the creation of own spectral distributions.
-The goal of the app is to provide easy access and a visual overview of the spectral calculations underlying common parameters.
-It is thus ideal for educational purposes or the creation of presentation ready graphs in lighting research and application.
+Spectran, developed by the German Technical Lighting Society (LiTG), is a Shiny App designed to analyze light spectra for both visual and non-visual (also known as melanopic) needs.
+The app supports the import of spectral data in CSV or text formats and also offers an extensive library of example spectra.
+Users can even create their own spectral distributions within the app.
+The primary aim of Spectran is to offer easy access to and a visual representation of the calculations that underlie commonly used parameters.
+As such, it serves as an ideal tool for educational purposes and for generating presentation-ready graphs in lighting research and application.

 ## Installation